gopidoshi/Team_Unicorn_WiT_Hackathon/README.md

 - AI powered CCTV camera for mask prediction

 #### Solution URL
-The solution has been deployed on the IBM cloud foundry: https://managerial.eu-gb.cf.appdomain.cloud/
+The solution has been deployed on the IBM cloud : https://managerial.eu-gb.cf.appdomain.cloud/

 ### USE CASE 2: